doctorfree/nvim-lazyman/README.md

 It installs itself as `$HOME/.local/bin/lazyman`.
 If `$HOME/.local/bin` is in your execution `PATH` then `lazyman` can be executed from the command line as simply `lazyman`.
 The manual page can be viewed with `man lazyman`.
-Within Neovim the `nvim-Lazyman` help doc can be viewed with `:h nvim-Lazyman`.
+Within Neovim the `Lazyman` help doc can be viewed with `:h Lazyman`.

 The `lazyman` command can be used to install and initialize multiple Neovim configurations.
 For example, to install and initialize the LazyVim starter